Renting a Bike

 For ￦10,000, Bike Trip will pick you up from their store and drive you to the start.
 Tours don’t include a follow car.

 Sometimes it can be a hassle to travel with your bike.
-That’s why Bike Trip offers a service to deliver your bike from the peninsula to their store on Jeju Island.
+Bike Trip offers a delivery service.

 - MTB & Road Bicycles — ₩69,000 round trip / ₩39,000 round trip